 Cache is the important part of a development process.
 Everybody uses cache, but not everybody is able to manage it.
 Let’s have a look at what a cache is and how you can use it for your site on Drupal 8.
-We will also go into details and talk about Cache API, auto-placeholdering and the BigPipe module.
+We will also go into details and talk about Cache API, auto-placeholdering, and the BigPipe module.

-A сache is a hardware or a software component that stores frequently requested pages or the parts of the pages, and these pages can be shown to users with less resources and with a faster speed than usual.
+A сache is a hardware or a software component that stores frequently requested pages or the parts of the pages, and these pages can be shown to users with fewer resources and with a faster speed than usual.

 What happens to the page while it’s loading?
 System functions and files of all modules are turned on, settings and variables are initialized, a theme is loaded and hooks are implemented.
 When the cache is enabled, basic system settings load and the page loads from the cache.
-Obviously, in this case page loads faster.
+Obviously, in this case, page loads faster.